SIGNL: A Label-Efficient Audio Deepfake Detection System via Spectral-Temporal Graph Non-Contrastive Learning: Methodology

 \textbf{Graph-based Augmentations}.
-This process modifies the spatio-temporal graphs in the positive pairs by dynamically introducing varied graph characteristics during the pre-training phase.
-Diversification of graph properties enables the model to better capture underlying structures, enhances robustness to noise, and improves generalization to unseen graph structures, thereby enhancing performance in downstream tasks~\cite{ju2024towards_gcl}.
-Building on the work of Guo et al.~\cite{guo2024architecture_graphclsurvey}, we employ three types of graph-based augmentations:
+This process modifies the spectral-temporal graphs in the positive pairs by dynamically introducing varied graph characteristics during the pre-training phase.
+Diversification of graph properties enables the model to better capture underlying structures, enhances robustness to noise, and improves generalization to unseen graph structures, thereby enhancing performance in downstream tasks~\citep{ju2024towards_gcl}.
+Building on the work of~\cite{guo2024architecture_graphclsurvey}, we employ three types of graph-based augmentations:

 \begin{itemize} \item \textbf{Edge Dropping (ED)}: Randomly removes edges from the graph, increasing sparsity. \item \textbf{Gaussian Noise (GN)}: Adds random noise sampled from a Gaussian distribution to the node features. \item \textbf{Feature Masking (FM)}: Randomly sets a proportion of node features to zero. \end{itemize}